Daniel-Ortega-Lloret/Daniel-Ortega-Lloret/README.md

 Here are some ideas to get you started: -->
 🌱 I’m currently learning Algorithm Design

 🔭 I’m currently working on a game called Sumo Strikers with a small team!
+(Trailer: https://youtu.be/03_p1_Hj9X0)

 📫 How to reach me: daniel.ortega.lloret@outlook.com